jbeechb/tier2-safe-docs/safe-guide-users.rst

 How to add an SSH key to your SAFE account
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Some Tier-2 systems may require you to register an SSH key in the SAFE
+Some of the Tier-2 facilities may require you to register an SSH key in the SAFE
 before you can request an account on the system.
 To do this you will
 require a SSH key pair.
 You upload the *public part* of the key pair
 to your SAFE account as follows: